World Record Milking Cow Located in Israel

 The Israeli cow is the world’s record holder in producing the main milk components, responsible for its quality: 3.73% average protein and 3.32% average fat.

 The 954 Israeli dairy farms achieved a world-leading average production of 11,775 liters.
-It is 2,590 imp gal or 3,111 US gal a year per cow.
+This is 2,590 imp gal or 3,111 US gal a year per cow.

 The Israeli national average per cow was 10,336 liters of milk (2,274 imp gal; 2,730 US gal).

-The World record milking cow – A Star in the Dairy World
+The World Record Milking Cow: A Star in the Dairy World

-Dairy Farm Tours: Experience Israeli Innovation and Excellence in Action>> Press here
+Dairy Farm Tours: Experience Israeli Innovation and Excellence in Action >> Press here

-Interesting data about the Israeli dairy industry is that it is only 100 years old.
-You can read more about it at that link :>> DAIRY FARMING IN ISRAEL: 100 YEARS OF INNOVATION.
+An interesting fact about the Israeli dairy industry is that it is only 100 years old.
+You can read more about its history here:

 Amazing Facts about the Israel Dairy